Sachin Tendulkar: 2009–10: Consolidation and ODI record

 Australia returned for a seven-match ODI series in India in October, and Tendulkar made 14, 4, 32 and 40 in the first four games.
 In the fifth match, with the series tied at 2–2, Australia amassed 350/4 in 50 overs.
 Tendulkar made his 45th ODI hundred, a 175 off 141 balls.
 Just when it seemed that he would steer India to the large victory target, he tried to scoop a slower delivery from debutant bowler Clint McKay over short fine leg only to be caught by Nathan Hauritz, with India needing 19 runs to win with 18 balls and four wickets left.
 The Indian tail collapsed, and Australia won the match by three runs.
 During this match, Tendulkar also became the first player to reach 17,000 ODI runs, and achieved his personal best against Australia, as well as the third-highest score in a defeat.
-The knock was voted as the Best ODI Batting Performance of 2009 by ESPNCricinfo.
+The knock was voted as the Best ODI Batting Performance of 2009 by ESPNcricinfo.

 In the five-match ODI series against Sri Lanka in 2009–10, Tendulkar scored 69, 43, 96 not out and 8 in the first four matches, with the fifth match being abandoned as the pitch was deemed unfit and potentially dangerous.
 India won the series 3–1.
 In the Test series that followed, he scored a 100 not out in the first Test, which was drawn, and 40 and 53 in the second and third Tests, respectively, as India clinched innings victories in both the Tests, to win the series 2–0.

-Sachin rested himself for the ODI tri-series in Bangladesh in 2010, but played in the subsequent Test series.
+Tendulkar rested himself for the ODI tri-series in Bangladesh in 2010, but played in the subsequent Test series.
 He made 105 not out and 16 in the first Test, and 143 in the second.
 India won both the Tests.

 In the two-Test Series against South Africa, Tendulkar made 7 and 100 in the first Test.
 He then scored 106 in the first innings of the second Test, which was his 47th hundred in Test cricket.
 It was also his fourth hundred in successive Tests, and he was the fourth Indian to achieve this feat.
 In the second match of the subsequent ODI series, Tendulkar scored 200 not out, becoming the world's first batsman to score a double century in ODI cricket and breaking the previous highest score of 194 jointly held by Pakistan's Saeed Anwar and Zimbabwe's Charles Coventry.